 Yes, many banks and financial institutions provide senior citizens with a higher rate of interest on their fixed deposit accounts.
 Additionally, even if a senior citizen opens a fixed deposit account with a co-applicant who is not a senior citizen, they are still eligible for this benefit.

-TDS is not applicable on interest earned up to Rs.
-5,000 to 10,000, depending on the financial institution.
-If the investor's total income falls below the taxable limit, they can submit Form 15G or 15H while opening the FD account to avoid tax deductions.
+TDS is not applicable on interest up to Rs.
+5,000 to 10,000, depending on the institution.
+If total income is below the taxable limit, Form 15G or 15H can be submitted while opening the FD to avoid tax deductions.

 Credit Card: